The gender pay gap also referred to as the gender wage gap has been a major talking point for employers and employees.

 The UK government introduced the Equal Pay Act 1970 to prevent discrimination between men and women in employment.
 The legislation prevents unfair treatment in terms of pay and the conditions of employment between both sexes.

-They then developed upon this legislation to create the Equality Act 2010.
+They then developed this legislation to create the Equality Act 2010.
 It forms the basis of anti-discrimination laws in Great Britain.
 It also individuals from discrimination on the grounds of their age, gender, sexual orientation, etc.

 In this piece, we’ll define the gender pay gap and explore the regulations in place to protect employees.
 We’ll also highlight your obligations for reporting on the gender pay gap in the UK.

 It’s the difference in the average hourly wage for men and women across the workforce.